Ammo Storage Is Not Complicated But It’s Also Not Optional

 Yes, that’s it.

-Here’s the first primary storage principle:
+Here’s the first storage principle:

 Store your ammunition in a cool, dry, dark location.

-Let’s break that down; if you keep your ammo in a:
+If you keep your ammo in a…

-- Cool
+• Cool

-- Dry
+• Dry

-- Dark
+• Dark

-place, you win.
+…place, you win.

 Follow this, and you’ll extend your ammunition stockpile from decades to centuries.

-So let’s dive deep into each of these storage principles.
+So let’s dive deep into each:

-↓ How To Store Ammunition – Long-Term Storage For Ammo ↓
+↓ How To Safely Store Ammunition

 Keeping Your Ammo Cool

 You want to keep your ammunition cool.
-Not cold but cool.

-You also want to avoid warm or hot storage locations.
+Avoid warm or hot storage locations.

 Constant warm temps or consistently cool temps are not the main concern.